UIKit0/kairos/README.markdown

 Now open your browser and go to http://localhost:8080

 Et voila!
-You should see the current statys of the project.
+You should see the current status of the project.